 DN-3: Ultrasound-Guided Dry Needling: Diagnosis & Management Implications for Spine & Extremity Musculoskeletal Conditions

-Prior dry needling clinical experience or Certification in Dry Needling is the only prerequisite for this three-day 24-hour hands-on course in ultrasound-guided dry needling for spine and extremity musculoskeletal conditions.
+Prior dry needling clinical experience or Certification in Dry Needling® is the only prerequisite for this three-day 27-hour hands-on course in ultrasound-guided dry needling for spine and extremity musculoskeletal conditions.
 Ultrasound Imaging is quickly becoming the standard of care for visualizing neuromusculoskeletal anatomy.
 This technology uses sonic sound waves to digitally create an image of structures within the body and offers a number of important advantages compared to X-Ray, CT and MRI, in terms of safety and effectiveness.
 Because Ultrasound Imaging does not use high-powered magnets to create an image, it is considered to be a very low-risk means of imaging “real-time” human tissue quality including joints, muscles, ligaments and even nerves.
 The physiological information obtained from Ultrasound Imaging makes it easier to recognize pathological changes, providing the clinician with enhanced diagnostic abilities for their examination based on symptoms, palpation findings and special tests.
 Ultrasound Imaging can easily be implemented into any clinical practice by using a cost effective (less than $2,000) handheld portable ultrasound device.

-- Describe the indications, precautions and contra-indications (relative and absolute) for use of Ultrasound Imaging.
+- Describe the indications, precautions, and contraindications (relative and absolute) for the use of Ultrasound Imaging.

 - Discuss the current evidence surrounding the use of Ultrasound Imaging for a range of spinal and extremity neuromusculoskeletal disorders.

 - Demonstrate and practice systematic ultrasound scanning protocols for shoulder, elbow, hand/wrist, hip, knee, foot/ankle, and lumbar spine.